Emerald Triangle: In popular culture

 The 2013 book Humboldt: Life on America's Marijuana Frontier by Emily Brady, is written about the marijuana industry in Humboldt County and the surrounding Emerald Triangle.

+Welcome to Willits is a 2016 horror movie which takes place in the Emerald Triangle.

-Amazon Prime's Budding Prospects was a 2017 pilot episode for a series based on the 1984 novel of the same name by T.C.
-Boyle that was set in Mendocino County in the 1980s.
+Amazon Prime's Budding Prospects was a 2017 pilot episode for a series based on the 1984 novel of the same name by T. C. Boyle that was set in Mendocino County in the 1980s.
 Amazon released the pilot but did not greenlight the series.

 Two other nationally distributed paperback books written about marijuana cultivation in the Emerald Triangle include Steve Chapple's 1984 book Outlaws in Babylon: Shocking True Stories on the Marijuana Frontier and Ray Raphael's 1985 book Cash Crop: An American Dream.

-Netflix's 2018 television series Murder Mountain examines the high rate of missing people and murders in Humboldt County.
+Netflix's 2018 true crime television series Murder Mountain examines the high rate of missing people and murders in Humboldt County.
 The show covers the history of illegal marijuana farming including the relationship of local farmers and local authorities as the area attempts to transition into a legal cannabis industry.

 The 2020 film Freeland is about a longtime Humboldt County marijuana grower, played by Krisha Fairchild, growing illegally despite the availability of the legal market.

-The 2021 documentary Lady Buds, produced by Gravitas Ventures, which women who work in the marijuana industry in Northern California, is being developed into a scripted comedy feature film and a non-scripted series.
+The 2021 documentary Lady Buds, produced by Gravitas Ventures, about women who work in the marijuana industry in Northern California, is being developed into a scripted comedy feature film and a non-scripted series.